TanayPhatak/TanayPhatak/README.md

+<h3 align="left">Introduction:</h3>
 - 👋 Hi, I’m @TanayPhatak
-- 🌱 I’m currently learning about Blockchain Technology
+- 🌱 I'm currently learning about Blockchain Technology
 - 🎒 I have worked on projects involving the use of Python, Django, Java, C/C++, HTML and JavaScript
-- ⚡ I am interested in the fields of AI/ML, Deep Learning and Blockchain
+- ⚡ I'm interested in the fields of AI/ML, Deep Learning and Blockchain
+- 🏅 I like doing 🏊‍♂️, 🚴‍♂️, 🏸
 - 📫 How to reach me - email : tanayp2001@gmail.com

 <!---